 Hyundai Santa Fe Performance

 Reviewers have only had a chance to drive the two-row Santa Fe Sport with the more-powerful turbocharged engine, but they said that it offers smooth and powerful performance.
-They also say the Santa Fe Sport handles fairly well for a crossover.
+They also say the Santa Fe Sport handles decently for a crossover.

 - "A sprightly performer, Santa Fe Sport impressed us the most with its utter refinement.” -- Left Lane News

 - "The Sport performed admirably on Utah's silky smooth mountain roads, where the crossover delivered a comfortable yet confident ride.” -- Autoblog

 - "Although we don't think it's quite on par with the CX-5, the 2013 Santa Fe's solid feel, rattle-free interior, and well-heeled moves place it light-years beyond those of the outgoing model.” -- Car and Driver